 We sometimes use the wrong fan speed settings by accident.
 These settings could make your GPU’s fan run fast, so you will hear buzzing and vibrating noise.
-So, make sure you set the fan speed properly according to your GPU’s temperature.
+So, set the fan speed properly according to your GPU’s temperature.

 Low Voltage Power Supply

 All hardware components are designed to give maximum performance with an absolute voltage.
-GPUs also have a large fan and a separate processor, which require a constant, stable, and appropriate amount of current.
+GPUs also have a large fan and a separate processor, requiring a constant, stable, and appropriate current.

-GPUs are the powerhouse of your computer system and enable you to enjoy gaming, video editing, live streaming and other related activities.
-Buzzing noise from the GPU is often caused by overheating, inadequate cooling, overloading, overclocking, dust accumulation, wrong fan speed settings and low voltage power supply.
-These are the steps you should follow to resolve the annoying buzzing noise coming from your GPU.
+GPUs are the powerhouse of your computer system and enable you to enjoy gaming, video editing, live streaming, and other related activities.
+Buzzing noise from the GPU is often caused by overheating, inadequate cooling, overloading, overclocking, dust accumulation, wrong fan speed settings, and low voltage power supply.
+You should follow these steps to resolve the annoying buzzing noise from your GPU.

 Hey, I’m Hammad.
 I have been writing for several years now and have amassed a wealth of experience within my field.
 My focus is on technology and gaming, two areas that I am highly knowledgeable about.
 Also, I’m writer for iPhonEscape.com and CPUGPUnerds.com as well and where I have written over 350 articles.